orbitdb/orbitdb/GUIDE.md

 ***Note!*** *OrbitDB currently supports only dynamically adding write-access.
 That is, write-access cannot be revoked once added.
 In the future we'll support read access control and dynamic access control in a way that access rights can be added and removed to a database at any point in time without changing the database address.
 At the moment, if access rights need to be removed, the address of the database will change.*

-Access rights are setup by passing an `access` object that defines the access rights of the database when created.
+Access rights are setup by passing an `accessController` object that defines the access-controller type and access rights of the database when created.
 OrbitDB currently supports write-access.
 The access rights are specified as an array of public keys of the peers who can write to the database.

 ```javascript
 const ipfs = new IPFS()